 “The Way We Were” was a drama set against the background of political activism and blacklisting.
-Are you political active?
+Are you politically active?

 I have the final cut.
 They’ve asked me over and over if I want to rerelease a film in a different cut.
 You were asking about “The Way We Were.”
 If I would rerelease it with a director’s cut, then I would say, “You saw it!”
 I have film that I took out, but I wouldn’t want to put it back in.
 The same is true for “Out of Africa.”
 I got a lot of things I took out, but I like the cut better without them.

-“The Way We Were” and “Out of Africa” are two films with a very recognizable score and possibly your best scores, do you agree with that?
+“The Way We Were” and “Out of Africa” are two films with a very recognizable score and possibly your best scores.
+Would you agree with that?

 Hasn’t “Havana” been underestimated, just like Richard Lester’s “Cuba” ?

 I don’t know.
 Nobody liked the film when it came out.
 It was a flop, but I personally like it a lot.
 I think it is a good film.
 But that doesn’t count [laughs].
 My personal opinion about my movies is not what’s important.
 What is utterly important is what the world thinks of it.
 At the time when it came out, “Havana” was not a popular movie at all.
 It had a few critics that liked it, that felt it was underrated.

 What’s your point of view towards the press?